Construction Site Security: The Ultimate Guide

 • Train employees on security protocols: All employees should receive training on security protocols and be aware of the potential security risks on the construction site.

 • Perform background checks: All employees and contractors should undergo background checks.
-Ultimately, the goal is to ensure that they do not have a history of theft or other criminal activity.
+The goal is to ensure that potential hire does not have a history of theft or other criminal activity.

 • Use GPS tracking: GPS tracking can spot the location of valuable equipment.
 GPS tags make it easier to recover stolen items.